biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/smart-contracts/your-first-smart-contract.md

 ## Install `biyachaind`

-`biyachaind` is the command-line interface and daemon that connects to Biyachain and enables you to interact with the Biyachain blockchain.
+`biyachaind` is the command-line interface and daemon that connects to Biya Chain and enables you to interact with the Biya Chain blockchain.

 If you want to interact with your Smart Contract locally using CLI, you have to have `biyachaind` installed.
 To do so, you can follow the installation guidelines here [#install-biyachaind](#install-biyachaind "mention").